-Figure 2-6 shows the 'NETWORK' cable (one supplied).
-This cable is 6' (1.83m), with a RJ14 6P4C (6-position/4-conductor) telephone-type male connector and a green NETWORK label on each end.
-It comes with 300-volt rated, yellow insulation.
-One end of this cable is connected to the accessory, and the other end is connected to the inverter's Network port as shown in Figure 2-11.
-This cable is similar to the remote cable, and can be substituted for the remote cable if needed.
+A network cable is not supplied with the router, but is included with the purchase of Magnum's networked accessories (i.e., ME-AGS-N, ME-BMK).
+If stacking inverters on Magnum's MP Series enclosures, the regular network cable must be replaced with a high voltage network cable, which is included with the purchase of the MP Series enclosure.
+This cable has 300-volt rated yellow insulation, is 6' (1.83m) long, and has a RJ14 6P4C (6-position/4-conductor) telephone-type male connector on each end.
+One end of this cable is connected to the accessory, and the other end is connected to the router's Comm port or the inverter's Network port (see Figure 2-11).
+This cable is wired similar to the remote cable, and can be substituted for the remote cable, if needed.